Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.9.8
+- Updated to KSP 1.2.1
+- You can now radially attach the chassis parts.
+Thanks for the suggestion, TheReadPanda! :)

+KNOWN ISSUES
+- The wheels tend to slide on the ground even when the brakes are on.
+I'm investigating, wheels in KSP 1.2.1 are really odd.

 0.9.7
 - Fixed versioning conflicts
 - Moved Chassis 1u, Chassis 2u, Chassis Decoupler, Command Cab, and Crew Cab to Space Exploration.